CUBRID/cubrid-manual/en/ha.rst

 .. option:: -n, --table-name=STRING

     You can specify a table name to save checksum results.
-The table name must include the owner's name which can only be dba. (default: dba.db_ha_checksum).
+The table name must include the owner's name which can only be dba. (default: dba.db_ha_checksum)

 .. option:: -r, --report-only